HnZGaming/TorchMonitor/readme.md

 }
 ```

-See default monitors for code examples.
+See default monitors in the plugin for code examples.

 ## Contribution